BrooklynGamery/gdocexpo/index-content.markdown

-# The most energizing event of the year is back!
+# The 5th annual GDoCExpo is fully online for 2020!

 <p>
 <img src="/assets/images/photos/2020/2020GDoCExpo01.jpg">
 </p>

-The fifth annual Game Devs of Color Expo will be fully online for 2020.

 At the virtual Game Devs of Color Expo, new and experienced game developers will share, learn, and connect in unique ways.
 This year’s event will feature main presentations within a private online conference space that supports conversations between attendees.
-We will also host exclusive developer interviews through our Steam showcase, Gradient Convergence. **You’ll be able to support creators of color by playing their games in the comfort of your home!**

 <center><a href="https://gdocexpo.eventbrite.com/?aff=ws" class="btn" target="_blank">Get your ticket now!</a></center>
 <br/>

+We will also host exclusive developer interviews through our Steam showcase, <a href="https://store.steampowered.com/sale/gradientconvergence" target="_blank">Gradient Convergence</a>. **Support creators of color by playing their games in the comfort of your home!**

 We welcome press and content creators to our event!
 Video recordings are prohibited without consent from Game Devs of Color Expo and the participants being recorded. <a href="http://bit.ly/gdoc20press">Apply for a Press and Media Pass.</a>